WesternFriend/westernfriend.org/docs/deploy.md

 6. Edit the App Info with the following settings
    1. Give the app a meaningful name
    2. Set the Region to San Francisco, so it is closer to most WesternFriend community
-7. configure a domain (or subdomain) to point to the deployed app
+7. configure a domain (or subdomain) on our registrar that points to the deployed app

 ### Example Configuration